 The FMI report

-The FMI report is meant to provide a reasonably detailed overview of banks’ participation in FMIs.
-In addition to the information requested under the Implementing Regulation, it contains:
+The FMI report is meant to provide a detailed overview of banks’ participation in FMIs.
+In addition to the information requested under the Implementing Regulation, the SRB requests banks to report:

 - Quantitative data to measure the extent to which the reporting institution uses the FMI and the exposure of the reporting entity and of its clients (if any) vis-à-vis the FMI, or vice-versa.
 In addition, information is requested on currently available credit lines and on peak (intraday) liquidity requirements, to support the assessment of potential increased liquidity requirements under stress; and

-- Qualitative data necessary at the point of resolution, e.g. contacts within the FMI.
+- Qualitative data necessary to facilitate resolution, e.g. contacts within the FMI.

 The template does not aim to provide an in-depth understanding of critical FMIs.
-The template will not capture all the details that may be needed to maintain continued access to critical FMIs (FMIs necessary for critical functions or core business lines).
+Also, the template does not capture all the details that may be needed to maintain continued access to critical FMI service providers (necessary for critical functions or core business lines).

-In respect of timing, the deadline for submission of the reports is 30 April 2018.
+The deadline for submission of the reports by banks to NRAs is 30 April 2019.

 Frequently Asked Questions

 Questions relating to the report can be submitted to Internal Resolution Teams (IRTs).
 A preliminary FAQ is included in the guidance note.